-The Board strongly encourages all shareholders to exercise their votes in respect of the meeting in advance.
-Shareholders can vote online bv visitina www.signalshares.com and following instructions.
-Any shareholders who require a hard copy form of proxy may request one from the registrar, Link Group.
+The Board strongly encourages all shareholders to exercise their votes in respect of the meeting in advance and to submit any questions they may have to the Company Secretary whose contact details are on page 96.
+Shareholders online can vote by visitina www.signalshares.com and following instructions.
+Any shareholders who require a hard copy form of proxy may request one from the registrar, Link Asset Services, whose details are set out on page 96.
 Voting by proxy will ensure that your votes are registered in the event that attendance at the AGM is not possible or restricted, or if the meeting is postponed (your votes will still be valid when the meeting is eventually held).
 The Board will continue to monitor the Government's advice and urges all shareholders to comply with any restrictions in place at the time of the AGM.